huggingface/blog/deep-rl-intro.md

   </video>
 </figure>

-Start the tutorial here [ADD LINK]
+Start the tutorial here 👉 https://github.com/huggingface/deep-rl-class/blob/main/unit1/unit1.ipynb

 Congrats on finishing this chapter! **That was the biggest one**, and there was a lot of information.
 And congrats on finishing the tutorial.
 You’ve just trained your first Deep RL agent and shared it on the Hub 🥳.